Resources – Policies and Ordinance

 SEN Support

 HSUHK is dedicated to ensuring equal opportunities for all students, including those with special educational needs (SEN).
-The Student Affairs Office (SAO) coordinates a wide range of support services for these students in collaboration with academic and learning support units, offering individualised assistance such as learning support, access to assistive devices and technologies, career guidance, and counselling services.
+The Student Affairs Office (SAO) coordinates a wide range of support services for these students in collaboration with academic and learning support units, offering individualized assistance such as facilitating learning adjustments, providing access to assistive devices and technologies, career guidance, and counselling services.

-Please contact our SEN Support team at sen@hsu.edu.hk to arrange a confidential discussion.
+Please contact our Diversity and Inclusion Team at sen@hsu.edu.hk to arrange a confidential discussion.

 Learning Support